cmadland/teaching/pages/03.edci339/01.home/unit-04-tracking/item.md

 ##### What does Google know about you?

 Google Apps for Education (GAFE) is *very* popular in K-12 contexts in BC, and there is an assumption on the part of teachers and districts that it is 'safe' because Google doesn't use data from GAFE to serve ads to learners.
-Well [Bill Fitzgerald has some ideas on that.](https://funnymonkey.com/2015/where-the-sidewalk-ends-wading-through-googles-terms-of-service) You don't need to read that whole article, but may want to keep it in mind.
+Well, [Bill Fitzgerald has some ideas on that.](https://funnymonkey.com/2015/where-the-sidewalk-ends-wading-through-googles-terms-of-service) You don't need to read that whole article, but may want to keep it in mind.

 ##### Here is how you can see what Google has on you.